 However, doing so will only make your divorce more complicated.
 More often than not, people who attempt to do so in a high asset divorce will be discovered, leading to serious legal consequences.

 During a divorce, it is crucial to know the value of all assets that the couple owns together in order to ensure a fair division of property.
 When a couple owns significant assets of high value, it can be complicated to determine their value and what it means to each spouse.
-When many assets or assets of high values are involved, in addition to a knowledgeable New Jersey divorce lawyer, it is also wise to enlist the help of a forensic accountant or other financial professionals.
+When many assets or assets of high values are involved, in addition to a knowledgeable divorce lawyer, it is also wise to enlist the help of a forensic accountant or other financial professionals.
 These experts can help ascertain the value of a business, debts, accounts receivable, and annual statements.
 They can also provide special evaluations for:

 - Retirement accounts